MotherOfUnicorns/recipes/chinese_boiled_beef.md

 - Take veggies out and put them on the bottom of a deep serving bowl.
 ### PART III
 - Put marinated beef slices into the oil-water mixture one piece at a time, make sure they don't stick together.
-- Turn up heat, cook util the water is boiling and the beef is no longer pink.
+- Turn up heat, cook until the water is boiling and the beef is no longer pink.
 This shouldn't take too long as the beef is sliced very thin.
 Overcooking them will result in a rough and chewy texture.
 Turn off heat the moment the beef is no longer pink.
 - Pour everything into the serving bowl on top of the veggies.
 ### PART IV
 - Put the pepper-chili mixture from PART I along with minced garlic, chili flakes and powder on top of everything in the serving bowl.